jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 144 Deposit by candidate
 (1) Every constituency candidate, or some person on the constituency candidate’s behalf, shall deposit with the Returning Officer the sum of $300 not later than noon on nomination day.
-(2) The deposit may be paid—
+(2) The deposit must be paid—
-  (a) in the form of money, a bank draft, or a bank cheque; or (b) in any other form that the Electoral Commission approves.
+  (a) in cash; or
+  (b) by direct credit to a bank account nominated by the Electoral Commission.
 (3) The deposit of an unsuccessful candidate is forfeit and must be paid into a Crown Bank Account if the candidate receives in total less than 5% of the total number of votes received by constituency candidates in the district.
 (4) In every other case, the deposit of a constituency candidate must be returned to the person who paid it, but only after the Electoral Commission has received from that candidate duly completed returns under sections 205K and 209.